Aliases for FGF2 Gene

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
 FGF family members bind heparin and possess broad mitogenic and angiogenic activities.
 This protein has been implicated in diverse biological processes, such as limb and nervous system development, wound healing, and tumor growth.
 The mRNA for this gene contains multiple polyadenylation sites, and is alternatively translated from non-AUG (CUG) and AUG initiation codons, resulting in five different isoforms with distinct properties.
 The CUG-initiated isoforms are localized in the nucleus and are responsible for the intracrine effect, whereas, the AUG-initiated form is mostly cytosolic and is responsible for the paracrine and autocrine effects of this FGF. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FGF2 Gene

 FGF2 (Fibroblast Growth Factor 2 (Basic)) is a Protein Coding gene.
-Diseases associated with FGF2 include intravascular papillary endothelial hyperplasia and chronic myocardial ischemia.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+Diseases associated with FGF2 include corneal neovascularization and pulmonary capillary hemangiomatosis.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
 GO annotations related to this gene include cytokine activity and heparin binding.
 An important paralog of this gene is FGF1.

 UniProtKB/Swiss-Prot for FGF2 Gene